randombenj/uController/doc/how-to-assembly.md

 > Why use the header file?

-All my projects are based on the header file, this is because its a great entry point and all important Initialisations are already done e.g. stack initialisation.
+All my projects are based on the header file, this is because its a great entry point and all important initialisations are already done e.g. stack initialisation.

 ```nasm
 .include "m2560def.inc"